 The overall responsibility of the Board of Directors cannot be delegated, however the Board may, within itself, set up committees which prepare, follow up on and evaluate issues within their respective spheres ahead of decisions by the Board.
-The Board set up an audit committee and a remuneration committee in March 2015, and an investment committee in March 2016.
+The Board set up an audit committee and a remuneration committee in March 2015, an investment committee in March 2016 and a nomination committee in February 2018.
 The committees' members are appointed at the Board Meeting following election held after the Annual General Meeting and their work is governed by the committees' formal work plans and instructions.